snehasaini21/Coffee-Sales-Analysis-Dashboard/README.md

-# ☕ Coffee Sales Analysis Dashboard
+# ☕ Coffee Sales Analysis

 This project analyzes daily transactions from a coffee vending machine dataset using Python and Power BI.